pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     repeat for multiple options

 `pdfa`
-:   adds to the preamble the setup necessary to generate PDF/A-1b:2005.
+:   adds to the preamble the setup necessary to generate PDF/A of the type
+    specified, e.g. `1a:2005`, `2a`.
+If no type is specified (i.e. the value
+    is set to True, by e.g. `--metadata=pdfa` or `pdfa: true` in a YAML metadata block), `1b:2005` will be used as default, for reasons of backwards compatibility.
+Using `--variable=pdfa` without specified value is not supported.
     To successfully generate PDF/A the required ICC color profiles have to be available and the content and all included files (such as images) have to be standard conforming.
-The ICC profiles can be obtained from [ConTeXt ICC Profiles].
+The ICC profiles and output intent may be specified using the variables `pdfaiccprofile` and `pdfaintent`.
     See also [ConTeXt PDFA] for more details.

+`pdfaiccprofile`
+:   when used in conjunction with `pdfa`, specifies the ICC profile to use
+    in the PDF, e.g. `default.cmyk`.
+If left unspecified, `sRGB.icc` is used as default.
+May be repeated to include multiple profiles.
+Note that the profiles have to be available on the system.
+They can be obtained from [ConTeXt ICC Profiles].

+`pdfaintent`
+:   when used in conjunction with `pdfa`, specifies the output intent for
+    the colors, e.g. `ISO coated v2 300\letterpercent\space (ECI)`
+    If left unspecified, `sRGB IEC61966-2.1` is used as default.

 `toc`
 :   include table of contents (can also be set using `--toc/--table-of-contents`)

 `whitespace`
 :   spacing between paragraphs, e.g. `none`, `small` (using [`setupwhitespace`])

+`includesource`
+:   include all source documents as file attachments in the PDF file

 [ConTeXt Paper Setup]: https://wiki.contextgarden.net/PaperSetup
 [ConTeXt Layout]: https://wiki.contextgarden.net/Layout